Building » Osbaldeston – St Mary

 Longsight Road, Osbaldeston, Blackburn, Lancs BB2

 A well-detailed Perpendicular Gothic design of the 1830s, with attached Tudor-style presbytery.
 The interior shows the persistence of the pre-Puginian single-volume galleried arrangement.
 The most notable of the furnishings is the reredos of the 1850s.
-The church, presbytery and adjacent school form a good historic group of stone buildings in a prominent position on Longsight Road.
+The church is set in a large burial ground and with the presbytery and adjacent school forms part of a good group of historic stone buildings in a prominent position on Longsight Road.

-Osbaldeston Hall was the home of Blessed Edward Osbaldeston, Catholic priest and martyr, who was hanged, drawn and quartered at York in 1594.
+Osbaldeston Hall was the home of Blessed Edward Osbaldeston, Catholic priest and martyr, who was hung, drawn and quartered at York in 1594.

 A mission was established at Osbaldeston in 1834 as an offshoot of Samlesbury (qv), and a farmhouse served as a school and chapel.
 In 1836 Capt.
 William Heatley of Brindle Lodge, near Preston, gave land for the building of a church and presbytery, with burial ground.
 He also donated forty-nine acres of farmland as an endowment and, with the Hubbersty family, paid for a stone-built Gothic Revival church, which opened on 25 October 1838.
 The presbytery, stables and a coach house were built at the same time.
 The identity of the architect is not known, but clearly this is the work of somebody well-versed in the language of late Gothic architecture and no doubt influenced by J. J. Scoles’s church of St Peter, Stonyhurst (qv), completed in 1835.